JuliaActors/Actors.jl/docs/src/actors.md

 - share by communicating [^4] and
 - use functions with local variables and
-- wrap shared mutable variables into an actor.
+- wrap shared mutable variables into actors.

 Actors both use functions as behaviors and communicate function parameters via messages.
 This makes it easier to write clear, correct concurrent programs.